SAUSy-Lab/itinerum-trip-breaker/outputs/README.md

 This data comes from one week of a SAUSy researcher using the Itinerum app and is provided for testing purposes only.

 *Please be very careful not to ever share any confidential data from survey participants here or elsewhere.*
+*As a precaution, git will ignore all .csv files in the outputs folder, other than those already present for testing*
 ## Output Files
 Output files generated will include: